sadeq220/docs/maven/README.md

 Maven dependencies are also Maven projects, so they also have their own “pom.xml” file.
 This is how dependencies declare their own dependencies, which we call the “transitive dependencies”

 - there should be **only one dependency version** in classpath lib, here are approachs to choose the right version taken by maven :
-	- nearest definition
+    - nearest definition (Dependency mediation)
     - dependency management
+> dependency management takes precedence over dependency mediation for transitive dependencies.